 During the significant time that all this restructuring will take, the structural rate of unemployment will be higher and the level of potential will be lower.
-Moreover, these effects on potential will come on top of the more traditional effects of downturns leading to lower investment (sometimes suppressed by tighter credit conditions) and hysteresis in the labor market.
+Moreover, these effects on potential will come on top of the more traditional effects of downturns leading to lower investment (sometimes suppressed by tighter credit conditions) and hysteresis in the labor market23.
 This implies that all policies to expand aggregate demand could stimulate inflationary pressures sooner than some might expect.
-Given that some of these policies (e.g., quantititative and credit easing) are themselves unprecedented, and their effects on demand commensurately uncertain, the added uncertainty generated by shifts in aggregate supply raises the likelihood of policy mistakes that might culminate in either inflation or deflation.
+Given that some of these policies (e.g. Quantititative and Credit Easing) are themselves unprecedented, and their effects on demand commensurately uncertain24, the added uncertainty generated by shifts in aggregate supply raises the likelihood of policy mistakes that might culminate in either inflation or deflation.

 If the treatment of "imbalances" in popular macroeconomic analysis needs to be improved, so too does the treatment of the financial sector.
-The popular shorthand for our current difficulties is the "global financial crisis," which suggests that financial issues are being increasingly recognized as important.
+The popular shorthand for our current difficulties is the "global financial crisis", which suggests that financial issues are being increasingly recognized as important25.
 Admittedly, it has always been understood that bankers create money and credit.
-Indeed, this was seen (by the Austrians at least) as being at the heart of the crises that emerge from time to time in capitalist societies.
-However, even in the literature, problems within the financial sector and negative feedback effects from a wounded financial sector to the real economy are hardly mentioned.
-Irving Fisher (1933) provided another early attempt to analyze such interactive processes.
-Against the background of thousands of bank failures in the
+Indeed, this was seen (by the Austrians at least) as being at the heart of the crises which emerge from time to time in capitalist societies.
+However, even in that literature, problems within the financial sector and negative feedback effects from a wounded financial sector to the real economy are hardly mentioned.
+Irving Fisher

-22. See Cerra and Saxena (2008).
+23 See Cerra and Saxena (2008)

-23. The level of demand going forward will, in any event, be extremely uncertain.
+24 The level of demand going forward will, in any event, be extremely uncertain.
 In particular, it will depend on household spending decisions subject to unprecedented levels of debt in many countries, sharp variations in asset prices, and a degree of tightening of credit conditions that will depend on the health of the financial system.
 Putting all these risks together might well imply that we have entered the realm of Knightian uncertainty when it comes to policy formulation.

-24. The popular shorthand that says we are currently facing a "financial crisis" could also imply that some deficiency in the operation of the financial sector provides a full explanation of what has gone wrong.
+25 The popular shorthand that says we are currently facing a "financial crisis" could also imply that some deficiency in the operation of the financial sector provides a full explanation of what has gone wrong.
 This latter extension would, in fact, constitute a serious misperception.
 As will be discussed further below, the crisis has deep roots in the interactions between the real and financial sectors.
 It has not been caused by the financial sector alone.
-This misperception is due, perhaps, to the fact that the catalyst for the crisis (rather than its cause) was the set of difficulties that arose in the market for subprime mortgages in the United States.
+This misperception is due, perhaps, to the fact that the catalyst for the crisis (rather than its cause) was the set of difficulties which arose in the market for subprime mortgages in the United States.
 This perception might also have been supported by the associated popular concern that weakness in the financial system could feed back on the real economy through tighter credit conditions.
 Perhaps an even more important reason for the focus on financial sector problems is the fact that the public always needs someone to blame in times of crisis.
 This time it has proved convenient to blame the financial sector in general, and bankers in particular.

-United States in the early 1930s, he spoke of successive stages of lending with ever easier credit conditions.
+(1936) provided another early attempt to analyze such interactive processes.
+Against the background of thousands of bank failures in the United States in the early 1930's, he spoke of successive stages of lending with ever easier credit conditions26.
 In the end, this laxity threatened the banks themselves, their willingness to extend further credit, and the capacity of the economy to recover.